John Fire Lame Deer

 John Fire Lame Deer (in Lakota Tȟáȟča Hušté; March 17, 1903 – December 14, 1976, also known as Lame Deer, John Fire and John (Fire) Lame Deer) was a Lakota holy man, member of the Heyoka society, grandson of the Miniconjou head man Lame Deer, and father of Archie Fire Lame Deer.

+Life

 John Fire Lame Deer was a Mineconju-Lakota Sioux born on the Rosebud Indian Reservation.
 His father was Silas Fire Let-Them-Have-Enough.
 His mother was Sally Red Blanket.
-He lived with his grandparents until he was 6 or 7, after which he was placed in a day school near the family until age fourteen.
-He was then sent to a boarding school, one of many run by the U.S. Bureau of Indian Affairs for Indian youth.
-These schools were designed to assimilate Native Americans into the dominant culture after their forced settlement on reservations.
-Lame Deer's mother died of tuberculosis in 1920.
+He lived with his maternal grandparents until he was 6 or 7, after which he was placed in a day school near the family until age 14.
+He was then sent to a boarding school, one of many run by the U.S. Bureau of Indian Affairs for Indian youth, which were designed to assimilate Native Americans into the dominant Euro-American culture after their forced settlement on reservations.
+He attended for six years without learning to read, write, or speak English.

+Lame Deer's mother died of tuberculosis when he was 17.
 His father moved north to Standing Rock Indian Reservation soon after and left Lame Deer with land and livestock, which Lame Deer quickly sold.

+Vision-seeking or hanblechia

+At 16, Lame Deer participated in the vision-seeking ceremony or hanblechia, during which he decided to become a medicine man, or wičháša wakȟáŋ.
+After four days and nights alone, he had a vision of his great-grandfather Chief Tahca Ushte (Lame Deer), and consequently took his name.